Skip to content

 CLFS Attack Surface Deep-Dive

 The Common Log File System (clfs.sys) is a general-purpose logging subsystem in the Windows kernel.
-It manages Base Log Files (BLF) and log containers for transactional logging, supporting applications like Active Directory, NTFS transactions, and the Windows Update client.
-Between 2018 and 2025, CLFS accumulated over 30 CVEs, making it the single most targeted kernel component in Windows.
-Multiple CLFS vulnerabilities have been exploited in the wild by ransomware groups and nation-state actors.
+It manages Base Log Files (BLF) and log containers for transactional logging, supporting Active Directory, NTFS transactions, the Windows Update client, and other system components.
+The design is straightforward: BLF files contain metadata describing the log's configuration and state, while separate container files hold the actual log records.

-• Truncate Record -- Manages log truncation state for circular logging
+Truncate Record manages log truncation state for circular logging.

 CLFS_LOG_BLOCK_HEADER